Utah Earns a C-Minus on State Report Card, Ranks 32nd in Nation

 Download Education Week's Exclusive Report Card

-This year, Utah finishes 35th among the 50 states and District of Columbia, with an overall score of 70.5 out of 100 points and a grade of C-minus.
+This year, Utah finishes 32nd among the 50 states and the District of Columbia, with an overall score of 72.2 out of 100 points and a grade of C-minus.
 The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, Utah earns a B-minus in the Chance-for-Success category and ranks 19th.
+Diving into the findings for the three graded indices, Utah earns a B-minus in the Chance-for-Success category and ranks 17th.
 The average state earns a C-plus.
-In School Finance, Utah receives a D-minus and ranks 48th, while for the K-12 Achievement Index it finishes 28th with a grade of D-plus.
-The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
+In School Finance, Utah receives a D-minus and ranks 47th, while for the K-12 Achievement Index it finishes 14th with a grade of C. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-Utah’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.
+Utah’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.